 In the weeks prior to Easter, Germany gets ready for a new season.
 You will see spring flowers on display and traditional ostereierbaum (Easter trees) and branches appear in grocery stores and flower shops.

 What is an Easter Tree, you might ask?
 Twigs and branches or a specially designed Easter tree are displayed in the home for Easter, dripping with colorfully decorated eggs.

 Branches are on sale at every florist in the city, including stops on the U and S-Bahn, and only cost 1.50 - 5 euro depending on the type of foliage.
 Eggs at all levels of quality can also be found.
 From neon plastic to traditional Sorbian eggs.

 If you are up for travel, visit the impressive Easter tree in Saalfeld.Thousands of eggs adorn a tree in the garden of Volker Kraft and an estimated 8,000 people come to gaze in wonder.

-Next to the Easter egg, the rabbit is probably the most popular Easter icon.
+Next to the Easter egg, the rabbit is the most popular Easter icon.
 The Easter bunny, symbolizing fertility, was first mentioned in German writings in the 16th century.
-The bunny was then imported to America by Pennsylvania Dutch settlers, who called it Oschter Haws (Easter Hare).
+The bunny was then imported to America by Pennsylvania Dutch settlers, which was called the oschter haws (Easter Hare).